 - According to research published in the Proceedings of the National Academies of Sciences, if all livestock in the U.S. were eliminated and every American followed a vegan diet, greenhouse gas emissions would only be reduced by 2.6%, or 0.36% globally.
-This would lead to an increase in use of synthetic fertilizer and increased soil erosion,and Americans would need to figure out a way to get vitamin B12 (it’s found almost exclusively in animal products), which is responsible for forming red blood cells properly, synthesizing DNA, and neurological function.
+This would lead to an increase in the use of synthetic fertilizer and increased soil erosion.
+Americans would also need to figure out a way to get vitamin B12 (found almost only in animal products), which is responsible for forming red blood cells properly, synthesizing DNA, and neurological function.

 - Baber, J.R. et al., 2018.
 Estimation of human-edible protein conversion efficiency, net protein contribution, and enteric methane production from beef production in the United States.
 Trans.
 Anim.
 Sci.
 2: 439-450

 - BCI.
 2020.
 Intensification of Beef Production Aids in Sustainable Beef Production.
 Kansas State University